WishfullyThinking/Reproducible-Research/proj1.md

 - the total number of steps is 656738.
 - the  mean number of steps per day is about 10766.
 - the median number of steps per day is 10766.1886792.

+Of course, the mean and median values increased after imputing the estimates to the NA values.

 ## Part 4: Weekday vs Weekend